CeciliaCode/monomap/README.md

 7. Click **Generate**.
 8. Copy the token and store it in your GitHub repository secrets as `DOCKER_PAT`.

+## Notes

 ---

-**Note**: The quick, unpersonalized start will make the CRUD operations functional, should a previously created database with matching names exist, or the code shall automatically generate it; but the GitHub workflow won't be triggered if a repository is not created, nor will the sent emails be accessible unless the application is personalized, especially by configuring the `.env` variables:
+**First note**: The quick, unpersonalized start will make the CRUD operations functional, should a previously created database with matching names exist, or the code shall automatically generate it; but the GitHub workflow won't be triggered if a repository is not created, nor will the sent emails be accessible unless the application is personalized, especially by configuring the `.env` variables:

 - `MAIL_SECRET_KEY=`
 - `MAIL_SERVICE=`